Atiyah-Segal completion for the Hermitian K-theory of Symplectic Groups

 We now briefly recall two techniques that have been succesfully used to generalize results on schemes $X$ with trivial $G$-action to general $G$-schemes $X$.
 Both only apply to $G=T$ a torus, and both have the same underlying idea: under suitable assumptions, there is a big open $G$-subscheme $U$ of $X$ on which the action of $X$ has a very simple product description.
 Using this product description, we may prove the desired result for $U$, and then using a finite number of induction steps also for $X$, assuming that the equivariant cohomology theory we care about (here: equivariant Hermitian $K$-theory) satisfies a suitable equivariant localization theorem.

 The first technique is to work with $T$-filtrable schemes for $G=T$ an ``algebraic torus'', and has been used e.g.\ by Brion and Krishna, and more recently by \cite{tabuada21}.
 This goes back to Bialynicki-Birula.
-The main ingredient is probably \cite[Theorem 2.5]{bialynicki73}, which yields a $T$-equivariant isomorphism $(U \cap X^T) \times V$, where $V$ is a finite-dimensional $T$-module.
+The main ingredient is probably \cite[Theorem 2.5]{bialynicki73}, which states that $U$ is $T$-equivariantly isomorphic to $(U \cap X^T) \times V$, where $V$ is a finite-dimensional $T$-module.

 The second technique uses the ``torus generic slice theorem'' of Thomason, see \cite[Proposition 4.10]{thomason86}.
 Here $X$ is very general, and $G=T$ is a ``diagonalizable torus''.
 The main geometric result here is that we have a $T$-equivariant isomorphism $U \cong T/T' \times U/T$ with $T'$ a diagonalizable subtorus, and the induction is then done essentially on page 804 of loc. cit..